-If you are looking to start a business in Texas, you may be wondering about the process of forming a Limited Liability Company (LLC).
+If you are looking to start a business in Texas, you may be wondering about forming a Limited Liability Company (LLC).
 An LLC is a type of business structure that provides limited liability protection for its owners.
-This means that if the business is sued, the owner’s personal assets are generally protected.
+This means if the business is sued, the owner’s personal assets are generally protected.

 While it can be intimidating to form an LLC for the first time, with a little research and patience, you can learn how to form an LLC in Texas without an attorney.
 Let’s break down the steps to complete the Texas LLC formation process.